tmpreston/docs-2/docs/guides/routing.md

 }
 ```

 The template splits them into 3 to encourages good practices.
-In the first scope, you can see the commented out code `forward "/api" apiRouter`.
+In the first router, you can see the commented out code `forward "/api" apiRouter`.
 This is a good suggestin in the template to have a separate router to handle your api routes.
 We set up how to deliever the webpage with `pipe_through browser` in `browserRouter`.
 The setting are important for a browser to know how to handle your routes but not for a different applications to access your routes as an api.

 The template provided an example of how to set up the api routes in the commented out code, which I copied below: